andrewtakeshi/chpc_parallel_tr/server/README.md

 ## Demonstration Sites

-- 134.55.200.107: ESNet site.
-Goes through SIX (which also has Netbeam info) and 4 additional Netbeam enabled nodes.
+- 198.124.252.102: ESNet (Stardust) site.
+Can also look at sd_interfaces.json for additional IP addresses to test.
+- 140.182.44.2: TSDS site.
+Can also look at tsds_ip.db (VSCode and Pycharm can both open this) for additional IP addresses to test.
 - 8.8.8.8: Google DNS.
 This is used to demonstrate one of the key features of this project, the parallelization.
 By running multiple traceroutes here, we can view the load balancing done by seeing how many different paths are taken to the same IP address.
     - This hasn't been working recently, and I'm not sure why.